 Now you will have to check the fit and make a test skirt to tweak the fit.

 I made mine (still my daughter in the images) and I can see that even if I was in a hurry to make the pattern the skirt fits really well.
 Maybe I will need to change the waistline in the back though.
-I guess we all are used to wear jeans that are higher in the back.
+I guess we all are used to wearing jeans that are higher in the back.